os-js/manual.os-js.org/src/v3/install/README.md

 docker run -p 8000:8000 osjs/osjs:v3
 ```

-Or check out the [official v3 online demo](https://demo.os-js.org/v3/). *Please note that this might be down for maintainence at times, or running an unstable version.*
+Or check out the [official v3 online demo](https://demo.os-js.org/v3/). *Please note that this might be down for maintenance at times, or running an unstable version.*

 ## Setup